jeffreybiles/phoenix-tutorial-website/lib/book/contents/2- Your First Phoenix Page/05- A New Page.md

 end
 ```

-Each Phoenix Controller method takes two arguments- connection and parameters (`conn` and `_params` in this example).
-We'll go over the connection in more detail in later chapters, but right now we just need it to feed to the `render` method.  `_params`, on the other hand, is not needed.
+Each Phoenix Controller function takes two arguments- connection and parameters (`conn` and `_params` in this example).
+We'll go over the connection in more detail in later chapters, but right now we just need it to feed to the `render` function.  `_params`, on the other hand, is not needed.
 Starting an argument name with `_` is a great way to signal to future readers of your code that you don't intend to use it, while still being more descriptive than just a plain `_`.
 If we decided to use that argument, we would change it to `params`.

-We then use the render method and feed it two arguments- the connection and then a string- `index.html`.
+We then use the render function and feed it two arguments- the connection and then a string- `index.html`.
 The string indicates where we'll get the template to display our page.
 This is partly Phoenix Magic- through naming conventions it knows that `index.html` in the PageController means `web/templates/page/index.html.eex`.

-## Our New Controller Method
+## Our New Controller Function

-Our controller method won't be too much different.
+Our controller function won't be too much different.

 ```elixir
 defmodule StarTracker.PageController do